kyy13/pod-io/README.md

 </summary>

 #### Data Types
-* Store any number of arrays of POD types indexed by keys of 8-bit ASCII encoded strings
+* Stores key-value pairs where the key is an ASCII string, and the value is an array the following:
     * 8-bit ASCII characters, or UTF8 characters
     * 8-bit, 16-bit, 32-bit, or 64-bit unsigned integers
     * 8-bit, 16-bit, 32-bit, or 64-bit twos-complement signed integers
     * 32-bit, or 64-bit IEEE floating point numbers
 * Individual array size is limited to 2^32 bytes
 * Note that any 8-bit data can be stored in any 8-bit type, because there is no endianness for 8-bit values.
-The differentiation between 8-bit types is added merely for type hinting.
+The differentiation between 8-bit types is just for type hinting.

-#### Data Validation
-* Data types and sizes are validated on the host by providing the intended size and type of data when both storing and retrieving data.
-* Corrupt files are reported on load.
-* See **Checksum** for further data validation options.

 #### Endian Independence
 * Files keep track of the endianness they were saved in--allowing for optimal performance when writing and reading from a host with the same endianness.
 * When a file is loaded into memory, the POD values are converted into the correct endianness for the host.
-* Reading a file saved for an endianness that differs from the host will incur a small performance overhead.

 #### Checksum
-* Choose between no checksum, `adler32` checksum, or `crc32` checksum and a starting 32-bit checksum value when saving and/or loading a file.
+* Supports `adler32`, and `crc32` checksum.
-* pod-io will automatically read and validate checksums on load.
+* pod-io validates checksums on load.

 #### Compression Level
-* Choose betweening varying levels of compression based on `zlib`'s DEFLATE compression levels.
+* Compression levels are 0-9, the same as `zlib`'s DEFLATE compression levels.

 </details>